AriFordsham/GHCWiki/linear-types.md

 Which is right?
 The latter type is actually not very useful, but it would feel uncomfortable if the former type was not backed by well-known mathematics.

-Fortunately, it is: it is the type of an enriched monad over the self-enrichment of the base category.
-Briefly:
+Fortunately, it is.
+This type of functors and monads is described in [this blog post](https://www.tweag.io/posts/2020-01-16-data-vs-control.html).
+To recapitulate briefly the mathematical function: the definition of monads used in the proposal is the type of an enriched monad over the self-enrichment of the base category.

 - An [enriched category](https://en.wikipedia.org/wiki/Enriched_category) is a category whose hom-sets are taken to be objects in another category (which must be monoidal).
 - Any closed symmetric monoidal category is enriched over itself.